-6. Administration of emergency medication
+8 Administration of emergency medication

-The Trust will seek to ensure that students with medical conditions have easy access to their emergency medication.
-Individual Academies will ensure that all students and parents/carers understand the arrangements for a member of staff (and the reserve member of staff) to help them take their emergency medication safely.
+- 8.1 The Trust will seek to ensure that students with medical conditions have easy access to their emergency medication at all times (including off site activities).
+Individual academies will ensure that all students and parents/carers understand the arrangements for a member of staff (and the reserve member of staff) to help them take their emergency medication safely. - 8.2 If the emergency medication is a controlled drug and needs to be locked up, the keys will be readily available to staff and not held personally by members of staff.